aourednik/historical-basemaps/README.md

 If you use the maps, think about giving back by [contributing](CONTRIBUTING.md).

+## Apps

+Several apps using the historical-basemaps dataset have been developped.
+A non-exhaustive list:

-A [web app for exploring this data](https://historicborders.app/) has been created by Adam (GitHub user _ngrapple_).
+- [Historic Borders](https://historicborders.app/): a web app with timeline, by Adam (GitHub user @ngrapple).
+- [Point in History](https://hanshack.com/point-in-history/): a web app to visualize the history of any point on the planet by Hans Hack.

-A [web app on ourednik.info](https://ourednik.info/historicalmaps/app.html) (aplha release) alows you to exlore the dataset in alternative map projections.
+- A [web app on ourednik.info](https://ourednik.info/historicalmaps/app.html) (aplha release) alows you to exlore the dataset in alternative map projections.

 You'll find other [use examples with D3 and Leaflet](https://ourednik.info/historicalmaps/) on ourednik.info.